-The cost of construction was the only component considered in the economic analysis of these low-tech greenhouses; this includes the cost of materials and construction labor.
-The final cost will be the added cost of food produced in the lowtech greenhouses with some supplemental lighting for some crops.
-There are two stages of construction: the initial 36 months will be nonstop construction of structures, and the second stage will be replacement of polymer cover due to wear.
-The second stage will only include the cost of polymer and replacement labor, which will be at about half the cost and labor requirements.
+polymer and replacement labor, which will be at about half the cost and labor requirements.
 Other costs have been considered but do not apply to the comparison between low-tech greenhouses and artificial light, such as seed costs and farming labor.
 The cost of each greenhouse was determined by the cost for constructing it and then replacing the polymer cover.
 The total cost of all constructed greenhouses will be paid off over 72 months, which is the expected duration of the intense phase of the catastrophe.
-A wholesale unit price was estimated by extrapolating from the global market of each material (see Table 2).
-Each material was assumed to have a uniform unit price.
+A wholesale unit cost was estimated by extrapolating from the global market of each material (see Table 2).
+Each material was assumed to have a uniform unit cost.
 The capital cost of a one-hectare greenhouse was then calculated by the amount of each material needed per unit cell (see Table 1) with added polymer and diagonal bracing on the ends.
 For large scale construction such as this, materials are approximately 70% of total cost, and the remaining 30% is labor (Bingham, 1982; Gichuhi, 2013).
 However, this is only applicable for the first stage of construction.
 During the polymer replacement stage, labor will be closer to 50% of the total cost since the work is more focused toward the low-cost polymer (Gichuhi, 2013).
 The cost of replacing the polymer cover is a future cost.
 In order to bring the cost to present, P, the following value of money formula is used:

-$$P = \frac{F1}{(1+i)^n} \tag{1}$$
+$$P = F \frac{1}{(1+i)^n} \tag{1}$$

-Where the equivalent interest rate, i, of 8% is used (Humbird et al., 2011) to discount the cost of polymer replacement 3 years (n) in the future (F).
-Then for each greenhouse, the cost of construction and replacement to cover 72 months of life will be 1.60 USD/ m2.
+where the equivalent interest rate, i, of 8% is used (Humbird et al., 2011) to discount the cost of polymer replacement 3 years (n) in the future (F).
+Then for each greenhouse, the cost of construction and replacement to cover 72 months of life will be 1.60 USD/m2.
 At constant expansion for 36 months, the cumulative ground coverage will equal 2.5 million km2, amounting to an annual cost of 670 billion USD.

-3.2.1 Comparison to Environmental Control Chambers
+3.2.1.
+Comparison to environmental control chambers